Thomas Forsyth (Indian agent)

-Major Thomas Forsyth (December 5, 1771 – October 29, 1833) was a 19th-century American frontiersman and trader who served as a U.S. Indian agent to the Sauk and Fox during the 1820s and was replaced by Felix St. Vrain, prior to the Black Hawk War.
+Major Thomas Forsyth (December 5, 1771 – October 29, 1833) was a 19th-century American frontiersman and trader who served as a U.S. Indian agent to the Sauk and Meskwaki during the 1820s and was replaced by Felix St. Vrain, prior to the Black Hawk War.
 His writings, both prior to and while an Indian agent, provided an invaluable source of the early Native American history in the Northwest Territory.
 His son, Robert Forsyth, was a colonel in the United States Army and an early settler of Chicago, Illinois.

 Early life and family

-Thomas Forsyth was born in Detroit to William Forsyth, a Scots-Irish Presbyterian who immigrated from Ireland around 1750.
-A veteran of the French and Indian War, his father was twice wounded, while fighting under General Wolfe at the capture of Quebec in 1759.
+Thomas Forsyth was born in Detroit, Province of Quebec, British America to William Forsyth, a Scots-Irish Presbyterian who immigrated from Ireland around 1750.
+A veteran of the French and Indian War, his father was twice wounded, while fighting under General Wolfe at the capture of Quebec City in 1759.
 The elder Forsyth had married the widow of another trader, so he was raised alongside his half-brother John Kinzie, with whom he would also later work.
-Shortly after Thomas Forsyth was born, his father was imprisoned as a loyalist during the American Revolutionary War.
-Thomas Forsyth became a successful Indian trader in his youth, spending several years living with the Ottawas on Saginaw Bay.
-As early as 1798, he spent the winter on an island in the Mississippi a short distance downstream from present-day Quincy, Illinois.
+When Thomas Forsyth was a child, his father was imprisoned as a loyalist during the American Revolutionary War.
+Thomas Forsyth became a successful Indian trader in his youth, spending several years living with the Odawa on Saginaw Bay.
+As early as 1798, he spent the winter on an island in the Mississippi River a short distance downstream from present-day Quincy, Illinois.